gkurts/git-training/handouts/0001-02-01-GitBasics-Saving.md

 Start tracking a project in Git.

 This command creates the .git directory.
+Most workflows typically have the repository created on your git host such as GitHub, GitLab, etc and you would clone it.

 `git add`
 ---------

 Git add will take a snapshot of the file and add it to the staging area.

-The snapshot that is captured is the state of the file at the time that you use this command.

-If further changes are made to a file,  you will need to add the file again.
+If further changes are made to a file,  you will need to add the file again for it to be included in the next commit.

 - `git add <file>` -- add a file to the staging area
 - `git add -A` -- add changes from all untracked files